 The Workshop consists of three sessions, with two concurrent presentations in each session.
-When you register, you will be asked to select one presentation per session.

 SESSION I (1:00PM - 2:00PM)

 - Overcoming Your Fears about Longitudinal Pronunciation Research: Anxiety Reduction

 - Practical Steps for Increasing Openness and Reproducibility in Scientific Research

 - An Introduction to Fitting and Evaluating Mixed-Effects Models in R